-The Revision reads roughly thirty tech publications hourly, collapses duplicate coverage so a single story doesn't appear five times, and rewrites the survivors in a single editorial voice.
-Sources are credited at the foot of every story.
-We don't take press releases at face value, we don't run sponsored content, and we don't bury attribution.
+The Revision reads the day's tech press hourly, keeps one copy of each story when several outlets run it, and rewrites the survivors in a single editorial voice.
+Every story is written by an AI system from the public sources credited at its foot (how we write).
+We don't run sponsored content, and we don't bury attribution.

 How it works